CODE OF CONDUCT

 The Toronto Hostels Training Centre’s mandate is to provide adult training only.
 Due to liability issues, the Centre cannot train individuals under 16 years of age.

-If participants bring children to training sessions, they will be refused attendance.
+If participants bring children to classroom training sessions, they will be refused attendance.

 The Training Centre does not take responsibility for children left un-attended.